 Speech-Language Therapy Sessions

-One-on-one speech-language therapy treatment for up to 60 minutes, using a variety of evidence-based strategies customised for an individual’s age and their presenting communication issues.
-If you find yourself asking, “How many of these sessions will my child need?” it might be useful to read the comments on our Frequently Asked Questions page.
+One-on-one speech-language therapy treatment, using a variety of evidence-based strategies customised for an individual’s age and their presenting communication issues.
+Each session lasts 45 minutes.
+As for how working out how many sessions you or your child might need, it may be useful to read the comments on our Frequently Asked Questions page.

 A ten-percent discount when paying for blocks of five speech-language therapy sessions.
 In addition to therapy sessions, a mixture of reports and home programmes may be purchased with the concession, according to your individual needs.
-Note that initial assessments may not be purchased with a concession discount, and appointments that run overtime will still incur an additional fee.
+Note that initial assessments may not be purchased with a concession discount.

 Available at any time after completing an initial assessment, our home programmes will provide you with detailed techniques to develop your communication skills, or those of your child.
 Any resources necessary for the home programme’s implementation are included.
 The content of one home programme typically covers activities for 4-6 weeks.
 The suitability of these programmes is best discussed with your Speech-Language Therapist.